cmconti/UpdateINI/README.md

 UpdateINI -s "Section" "Key" "Value" "File"

+TODO:
-TODO: enable unicode values and creation of unicode file if file does not exist
+* enable creation of unicode file if file does not exist
+* add way to delete section or key